Toysoft/a2retronet-rp2040/README.md

 | 27      | IRQ       |
 | 28      | RES       |

-Version "n" does not have support for the ExtROM.
+Version "n" has support for a MicroSD card and is without the ExtROM capability.

 The pinout of the "n" versions is as follows: